 - Debt buybacks – In case the debt is still feasible, the lender may prefer debt buybacks.
-That is, like issuing weavers, a lender may reduce the principal debt amount to enable the borrower to pay the debt at lower installments compared to the initial amount.
+That is, a lender may reduce the principal debt amount to enable the borrower to pay the debt at lower installments compared to the initial amount.

-- Legal agreements – The lender may offer the borrower a forbearance agreement to bind the borrower to state when to pay back the remaining amount in question.
+- Legal agreements – The lender may offer the borrower a forbearance agreement binding the borrower to state when they will pay back the remaining amount in question.

 - Out-of-court settlements – Sometimes, the lenders may not go to the extent of punishing the borrower with court cases.
 Instead, they may decide to renegotiate the agreement out of court.

 - Amendments – Due to the conditions surrounding the operations of the business, the lender may choose to accommodate the borrower by amending a few clauses in favor of the borrower.